nMoncho/helenus/README.md

 // We can derive how query results map to case classes implicit val rowMapper: RowMapper[Hotel] = RowMapper[Hotel]
-// rowMapper: RowMapper[Hotel] = net.nmoncho.helenus.internal.CaseClassRowMapperDerivation$$anonfun$net$nmoncho$helenus$internal$CaseClassRowMapperDerivation$$$nestedInanonfun$genericCCRowMapperBuilder$1$1@7273abea
+// rowMapper: RowMapper[Hotel] = net.nmoncho.helenus.internal.CaseClassRowMapperDerivation$$anonfun$net$nmoncho$helenus$internal$CaseClassRowMapperDerivation$$$nestedInanonfun$genericCCRowMapperBuilder$1$1@25953dc6

 // We can prepare queries with parameters that don't require boxing val hotelsById = "SELECT * FROM hotels WHERE id = ?".toCQL
     .prepare[String]
     .as[Hotel]
-// hotelsById: internal.cql.ScalaPreparedStatement[String, Hotel] = net.nmoncho.helenus.internal.cql.ScalaPreparedStatement@21be85bf
+// hotelsById: internal.cql.ScalaPreparedStatement[String, Hotel] = net.nmoncho.helenus.internal.cql.ScalaPreparedStatement@6c486db2

-// We can extract a single result using `headOption`, or
+// We can extract a single result using `nextOption`, or
-// use `to(Coll)` to transform the result to a collection hotelsById.execute("h1").headOption
+// use `to(Coll)` to transform the result to a collection hotelsById.execute("h1").nextOption
 // res0: Option[Hotel] = Some(
 //   value = Hotel(
 //     id = "h1",